-In a previous blog post we discussed the role that VR plays in contextual research and why the integration with Tobii Pro VR Analytics facilitates insights that are difficult to attain through traditional methods.
-Of course, with every new methodology there comes new learning on how to get the best out of it; we've made the analytics easy to generate, but contextual research and training needs to create that context in a convincing way which allows it to influence behavior and decision making.
+In a previous blog post we discussed the role that VR plays in contextual research.
+Of course, with every new methodology there comes new learning on how to get the best out of it; collecting the data is relatively easy, but contextual research and training needs to create that context in a convincing way which allows it to influence behavior and decision making.

-Similarly, if a shopper cannot interact with products in a market research study, or a traveler isn't able to take every possible route through a space in a way-finding study, the observed behavior will be adapted to the context you've presented rather than the natural behavior you wish to test.
-In this post I'm going to discuss some questions which are good to consider when you design an eye-tracking study for VR.
+Similarly, if a shopper cannot interact with products in a marketing research study, or a traveler isn't able to take every possible route through a space in a wayfinding study, the observed behavior will be adapted to the context you've presented rather than the natural behavior you wish to test.
+In this post I'm going to discuss some questions which are good to consider when you design an eye tracking study for VR.

 My advice would be to keep the scene as simple as you can, without sacrificing too much of what tricks the brain into believing it's real, so use 3D objects rather than simple 2D ones which don't have proper depth and, if possible, get the lighting right, because shadows and reflection are important contextual drivers of attention.

 One of the best things about VR is that 3D objects trigger the brain to interact with them.
 These affordances are important as anyone who's ever tried to open a push door with protruding handle will know.
 These cues bring realism to shopper research, training, and all types of interaction studies, and allow you to explore automatically calculated measures like the time it takes a shopper to pick up a product after they first see it or workplace hazards which have not been noticed on an oil rig, for example.